xplosionmind/old.tommi.space/_notes/public/Data Sources.md

 ---
 date: 2020-05-13
 updated: 2020-10-24
-description: "There are hundreds (if not thousands) of free data sets available, ready to be used and analyzed by anyone willing to look for them.
-Below is a list of some of the most globally interesting I’ve come across, but there are many, many more in many different niches."
 redirect_from:
   - /data
 ---
+There are hundreds (if not thousands) of free data sets available, ready to be used and analyzed by anyone willing to look for them.
+Below is a list of some of the most globally interesting I’ve come across, but there are many, many more in many different niches.

 - [Mozilla Data Stewardship Landscape Scan](https://airtable.com/shrn9jnFOQByon2i7/tblOrlwkMkuRn4HjV/viwOyRIDzKGemXbLW)
 - [Data.gov](http://data.gov/) The US Government pledged last year to make all government data available freely online.
 This site is the first stage and acts as a portal to all sorts of amazing information on everything from climate to crime.
 - [US Census Bureau](http://www.census.gov/data.html) A wealth of information on the lives of US citizens covering population data, geographic data and education.